 Djay is one of the most impressive music apps I’ve seen for the iPad to date.
 With an uncluttered interface, it’s sure to catch anyone’s attention of many technology-oriented mobiles and make them want to play with.
 However, the iPad’s 256MB of RAM make it difficult to use for extended periods of time.

 Don’t be surprised if eventually you could use the Djay remote app on an iPhone or iPod touch to control the iPad software.
 This app is still in its very early stages, and there’s tons more functionality we expect to see added in the future.

 Still, with tons of features in the pipeline and a rock solid user experience, I’d recommend this one to anyone who’s got the $20 to spare and a desire to get the party started.

 Publisher and Chief Scribe

 Stacy Zemon is widely considered an authority on the disc jockey business.
 She has become a distinguished industry leader over the course of her illustrious 30+ year career as a DJ Entertainer.
 To her credit, Stacy has spawned more professional disc jockey business owners than anyone else in the DJ industry!
 She is author of the world’s best-selling DJ books: The Mobile DJ Handbook, The DJ Sales & Marketing Handbook and The Mobile DJ MBA, and is a longtime writer for DJ Times magazine.
 Stacy’s mission is to provide educational resources for DJs that support their professional growth and financial prosperity.
 Write to her c/o Stacy@ProMobileDJ.com or call 877-442-7170.
-For the longer version of Stacy’s story, click here.
-To learn about Stacy’s business consulting services, click here.
+For the longer version of Stacy’s story, and to learn about Stacy’s business consulting services, click here.